rbalicki2/chameleon/README.md

 };
 ```

-## Chameleon JS doesn't need to be for only styles
+## Chameleon doesn't need to be for only styles

 * You're right.
 Any props that are passed purely downward through the component heirarchy can be passed through context in this way.
 Do what's right for your project!